 All those entitled will receive the heating cost subsidy ex officio - i.e. without a separate application.
 It will be transferred to their accounts in the summer when yearly invoices for heating and additional costs are usually issued.

 The heating cost subsidy will benefit 2.1 million people, including 1.6 million recipients of housing benefits in 710,000 households.
 Some 370,000 recipients of Federal Training Assistance Act funds will also receive the subsidy, as will around 65,000 trainees on disability subsidies or education benefits who do not live with their parents.
 Around 75,000 people receiving support under the Upgrading Training Assistance Act will also benefit from the subsidy.

-The Renewable Energy Sources Act levy is currently set at 3.72 cent per kilowatt/hour.
-It will be abolished from 1 June 2022.
+The Renewable Energy Sources Act levy (EEG levy) is currently set at 3.72 cent per kilowatt/hour.
+It will be abolished from 1 July 2022.
 The Federal Government has brought forward the planned abolition of the Renewable Energy Sources Act levy by six months from 2023.
 From 2023 the Renewable Energy Sources Act amendment will permanently abolish the Renewable Energy Sources Act levy.
 In future it is to be funded from the Federal budget.